How does a demineralisation plant work

 A Cation column followed by an Anion column known as Co-Current demineralisation or deionisation system can expect to produce between 5 to 30 micro siemens.

-All the above figures are very dependent upon water feed conditions and temperatures.
+All the above figures are very dependant upon water feed conditions and temperatures.